Graph Data Augmentation with Contrastive Learning on Covariate Distribution Shift: Methodology

 \subsubsection{Model Architechure}

 Adversarial invariant augmentation (AIA) is a model that utilizes data augmentation to tackle the covariate distribution shift problem.
 It consists of two primary components: a stable feature generator and an adversarial augmenter: (1) The stable feature generator is designed to produce stable features of $\mathcal{G}$ that satisfy the stable feature consistency; (2) The adversarial augmenter aims to generate the environment features of $\mathcal{G}$, which adheres to environmental feature discrepancy.
+The environment features are used to strengthen the capability of distinguishing the stable features of the model.
 Then, AIA combines stable features with disturbed environment features to augment the graph $\mathcal{G'}$, which is named the data augmentation (DA) graph in the following section.

 The stable feature generator and adversarial augmenter share the same architecture and are parameterized by $\theta_1$ and $\theta_2$, respectively.
 Given an input graph $\mathcal{G}$ with $n$ nodes, the mask generation network first computes node representations using a GNN encoder $\tilde{h}(\cdot)$.
 To assess the importance of nodes and edges, it utilizes two MLP layers, $\text{MLP}_1(\cdot)$ and $\text{MLP}_2(\cdot)$, to generate a soft node mask matrix $M_x \in \mathbb{R}^{n \times 1}$ and an edge mask matrix $M_a \in \mathbb{R}^{n \times n}$, respectively.
 After masking the features, the remaining features are represented as stable or environmental features.
 The mask generation process can be summarized as follows: {